 Some people who are nervous about learning to knit or afraid of dropping stitches might find loom knitting a nice introduction to knitting that is a little easier to get started with and perhaps a little harder to drop a stitch because they're more stable on the loom.

-We've read that loom knitting can be better for people with limited mobility and hand or arm problems because you can hold the weight of the project in your lap.
-It may be my limited experience with the craft, but we still hold the project up where we can see it better, and a loom is heavier than needles.
-We also feel the effect of repetitive stress a lot faster working with a loom than we do with needles.
+Loom knitting can be better for people with limited mobility and hand or arm problems because you can hold the weight of the project in your lap, although a loom is heavier than needles.
+You may also notice the repetitive stress of knitting a lot faster working with a loom than with needles.